Antomated/Crypro/README.md

 * Market: View the top coins, latest prices and market trends.
 * Portfolio: Add, edit and track your investments and see their performance.
-* Details: Get detailed information about each cryptocurrency and quickly add or edit it to your portfolio.
+* Details: Get detailed information about each cryptocurrency and quickly add it to your portfolio.

 ## Demo